LucianaCHA/LucianaCHA/README.md

 I´m Luciana, pasionated about puzzles and  learning new stuff.
 That´s the key reason I came into software development and I just couldn´t leave!
 Such amazing field I wanted to learn as much as I can and apply that knowlegde to solve problems and make solutions for business.

-So, I decided to study and in May 2022 I graduated from Henry´s Bootcamp as Full Stack Developer !
+So, I decided to study and in May 2022 I've graduated from Henry´s Bootcamp as Full Stack Developer !

 At Henry academy I´ve learn many technologies wich were applied and integrated in my individual project : Pokemon App.
 Finally, for my graduation project I colaborated with 4 students designing and developing from 0 a full functional e-commerce : The Marvel Comics App .